arduino-libraries/ArduinoBLE/docs/api.md

 None

 #### Returns
-The **number of advertised services** a discovered BLE device is advertising.
+The **number of advertised services** a discovered Bluetooth® Low Energy device is advertising.

 #### Example